Ida aims to hit Louisiana on Hurricane Katrina anniversary

 The governor urged residents to quickly prepare, saying: “By nightfall tomorrow night, you need to be where you intend to be to ride out the storm.”

 “The city cannot order a mandatory evacuation because we don’t have the time.”
-Mayor LaToya Cantrell said.
+Cantrell said.

 Other areas across the coastal region were under a mix of voluntary and mandatory evacuations.
 The storm is expected to make landfall on the exact date Hurricane Katrina devastated a large swath of the Gulf Coast exactly 16 years earlier.
 Capt.
 Ross Eichorn, a fishing guide on the coast about 70 miles (112 kilometers) southwest of New Orleans, said he fears warm Gulf waters will “make a monster" out of Ida.